Frozen Stir Fry Vegetables & Chicken is a healthy and delicious dinner made with frozen veggies and pantry staples!

 - Return the pan to the heat and heat up the second tablespoon oil.
 Once it's hot, add the chicken to the pan and stir fry for 6-7 minutes, continuing to stir every 15-30 seconds, or until the chicken is cooked through and no longer pink inside.

-- Add the veggies back to the chicken and heat until the veggies are warmed back up, for about 30-45 seconds, stirring constantly.
+- Add the veggies back to the pan with the chicken and heat until the veggies are warmed back up, for about 30-45 seconds, stirring constantly.

 - Add the sauce to the pan.
-Bring it to a simmer, and cook for 2-3 minutes, or until the sauce thickens up.
+Bring it to a simmer and cook for 2-3 minutes, stirring frequently, or until the sauce thickens up.

 - Remove the pan from the heat and serve the stir fry over your quinoa or rice.
 Enjoy!